aws-powertools/powertools-lambda-python/docs/utilities/batch.md

 ### Processing messages asynchronously

-!!! tip "New to AsyncIO?
-Read this [comprehensive guide first](https://realpython.com/async-io-python/){target="_blank" rel="nofollow"}."
+> New to AsyncIO?
+Read this [comprehensive guide first](https://realpython.com/async-io-python/){target="_blank" rel="nofollow"}.

 You can use `AsyncBatchProcessor` class and `async_process_partial_response` function to process messages concurrently.

 ???+ question "When is this useful?"
     Your use case might be able to process multiple records at the same time without conflicting with one another.

-    For example, imagine you need to process multiple loyalty points and incrementally save in a database.
+    For example, imagine you need to process multiple loyalty points and incrementally save them in the database.
 While you await the database to confirm your records are saved, you could start processing another request concurrently.

     The reason this is not the default behaviour is that not all use cases can handle concurrency safely (e.g., loyalty points must be updated in order).